Example configuration entry sensor: - platform: pulse_counter pin: 12 name: "Pulse Counter"

 internal_filter (Optional, Time): If a pulse shorter than this time is detected, it’s discarded and no pulse is counted.
 Defaults to

 13us.
-On the ESP32, this value can not be higher than
+On the ESP32, when using the hardware pulse counter this value can not be higher than

 count_modeto increase on the falling edge, not leading edge.
 For S0 pulse meters that are used to meter power consumption 50-100 ms is a reasonable value.